bbatsche/Vagrant-Setup/README.md

 ## Vagrant

-You should *not* need to run the `init.yml` playbook by hand; this is done the first time your run `vagrant up` or by running `vagrant provision`.
+You should *not* run the `init.yml` playbook by hand; this is done the first time your run `vagrant up` or by running `vagrant provision`.

 ### Sites

-Our Vagrant environment supports creating virtual hosts running either PHP (either "static" or "dynamic"), Facebook's HipHop VM, Ruby, Node.js, or Python (either versions 2.7 or 3.4).
+Our Vagrant environment supports creating virtual hosts running PHP (either "static" or "dynamic"), Facebook's HipHop VM, Ruby, Node.js, or Python (either versions 2.7 or 3.4).
 To create a new site, run one of the following playbooks:

 ```bash
 # Static PHP Site